chasseurmic/TWRBorderedView/README.md

 - borderColor (Color)
 - borderWidth (Number) - in points

-Here is how it looks like setting the properties from Xcode's Interface Builder example:
+Here is an example of how it looks like setting the properties from Xcode's Interface Builder:
 ![](http://cocoahunter-blog.s3.amazonaws.com/TWRBorderedView/bordered_view.png)

 ### Programmatically